PrayagS/polybar-spotify/README.md

 NOTE: The above given play-pause module requires IPC support enabled for its parent bar.
 That can be done by adding `enable-ipc = true` in your bar config.

+### Support for KDE panel

+To have this bar show up in your KDE panel, see #21.

 ## Customization

 - Since I'm using [playerctl](https://github.com/altdesktop/playerctl), this script will work with any of the players supported by it.
 For instance, VLC, Chromium, Audacious, etc. It can even be used with multiple players running simultaneously.
 More info [here](https://github.com/altdesktop/playerctl#selecting-players-to-control).